kengz/openai_lab/source/includes/_SOLUTIONS.md

 # <a name="solutions"></a>Best Solutions

-Algorithms and best solutions by OpenAI Lab users.
+Agents and best solutions by OpenAI Lab users.
 We want people to start from working solutions instead of stumbling their ways there.

 ## Submission instructions